 There are a few things you can do to help stabilize CPU temperature and prevent any sudden spikes.
 Here are a few tips:

-- Update your computer’s BIOS.
-A new BIOS update may fix any issues that are causing the CPU temperature to spike.
+4. Update your computer’s BIOS.
+A new BIOS update may fix any issues causing the CPU temperature to spike.

-- If you’re still having problems keeping your CPU temperature stable, you may need to get a new cooler for your computer.
-There are many different coolers available, so do some research and find one that will best fit your needs.
+5. If you’re still having problems keeping your CPU temperature stable, you may need to get a new cooler for your computer.
+Many different coolers are available, so do some research and find one that will best fit your needs.

-Hopefully, these tips will help you keep your CPU temperature stable and prevent any unexpected spikes.
-If you continue to experience problems, be sure to reach out to us for assistance.
+Hopefully, these tips will help you keep your CPU temperature stable and prevent unexpected spikes.
+If you continue to experience problems, be sure to contact us for assistance.

 Final Thoughts